robertu94/cpsc3220-f18/docs/index.md

 +	Compare and contrast the common algorithms used for both preemptive and non-preemptive scheduling of tasks in operating systems, such as priority, performance comparison, and fair-share schemes.
 +	Describe the principles of memory management, including virtual memory management.

-This section of this class will students will:
+In this section of this class, students will:

 +	Explain the **fundamental** and **emerging** concepts in Operating Systems described above
 +	Explain the interactions between hardware and software that are expressed in modern operating systems